Technology

 ApproachStrengthTrade-offBest fit (examples)

-A simple cost-control pattern that works
+A cost-control pattern that holds up under real traffic

 Key Takeaway